aptima-ai/aptima_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 }
 ```

-Let's first take a look at the `ten_package` target, which declares a build target for an TEN package.
+Let's first take a look at the `ten_package` target, which declares a build target for an APTIMA package.

 * The `package_kind` is set to `extension`, and the `build_type` is set to `shared_library`.
 This means that the expected output of the compilation is a shared library.
 * The `sources` field specifies the source file(s) to be compiled.
 If there are multiple source files, they need to be added to the `sources` field.